frabjous/knap/README.md

 Note that it is the *root* document’s extension that determines the routine used, so for the above CSS example, the routine is simply `htmltohtml`, and no separate `csstohtml` routine is required.
 The output file is also considered to have the same base name as the root document, not the edited document.

 However, in such a case, it might be better to use “`touch %outputfile%`” for the main processing command rather than simply “none” if the viewer relies on detecting changes to trigger an auto-refresh.
-Such is the case with the default configuration and Falkon.
 Only the CSS file is being changed, so the touch command is needed to mark the HTML file as changed as well, so the refresh will be triggered.

 ## Buffer-Specific Settings / XeLaTeX Detection Example